“I work with watercolour in small adventures

-Stephen started painting in watercolour in 1985 in Swakopmund, Namibia.
-He captured the harsh, subtle mystery of the Namib in watercolour.
-Later he exchanged the ochre, sienna and umber for the vast range of greens of The Fairest Cape.
-While pursuing a corporate and later a consulting career he continued painting watercolours.
+I started painting in watercolour in 1985 in Swakopmund, Namibia.
+Watercolour is the ideal medium for the harsh, subtle mystery of the Namib.
+But later I exchanged my palette of ochre, sienna and umber for the vast range of greens of The Cape.

 watercolour of a karoo farm